istio/istio/tests/integration2/README.md

 ### Environments

-The test framework currently support two environments:
+The test framework currently supports two environments:

   * **Local**: The test binaries run either in-memory, or locally as processes.
   * **Kubernetes**: The test binaries run in a Kubernetes cluster, but the test logic runs in the test binary.